tldr-pages/tldr/pages/common/argos-translate.md

 # argos-translate

-> An Open-source offline translation library and CLI tool written in Python.
+> An open-source offline translation library and CLI tool written in Python.
 > More information: <https://www.argosopentech.com/>.

 - Install translation pairs for Spanish to English translation: